 All boat docks are to be lit from dusk until dawn.
 All lights must be fixed, not flashing and yellow/amber or white in color (LED bulbs with a color temperature less than 3,000 Kelvin meet this requirement).
 To prevent confusion with navigation lights, red or green lights are not allowed.
 All lighting will be installed to reflect light downward to avoid blinding boat operators.
 No bulbs should be directly visible to boaters or a neighbor's property.
 All lighting shall be shielded to prevent light trespass and sky glow.
+See Appendix F, Section 2.6 for dock lighting standards.

-Recirculation Pump
+Recirculating Pump